DanielGaull/cortex/README.md

 This function cannot be called within Cortex, but you can use parse functions to read a `Function` object into the calling Rust code and use this function there.

 ### Structs
+You can define (or inject) data types using *structs*.
+Structs consist of fields of a certain type, and struct instances (or composite values) consist of the values of those fields.
+Keep in mind *all* values are currently pass-by-value, meaning that passing a value into a function or assigning it to a variable *duplicates* the fields of structs.
+Make sure structs are cheap to copy, and if not, give them a way to hook into your Rust implementation where the actual complex object is stored.
+In the future, copy-by-reference values are planned to be added.

+Define structs like so:

+    struct Time {
+        hour: number;
+        minute: number;
+        second: number;
+    }

+You can then create an instance like this:

+    let time: Time = Time {
+        hour: 5,
+        minute: 5,
+        second: 5,
+    };

+You can access and change fields like this:

+    let hour = time.hour; // 5
+    time.hour = 1;
+    time.hour += 3; // time.hour = 4

+The type name to refer to a struct is the struct name itself (or path if it is in a module).

 ### Modules

 ## Crate Documentation